mmcloughlin/verus/source/docs/guide/src/ide_support.md

 #### 3.Running Verus inside the editor
+3.1.
 When it runs with `expand-errors`, on `View > Problems` tab of VS Code, the localized errors and the original errors are not grouped.
+3.2.
+When it tries to figure out correct arguments to pass to Verus, it currently assumes the following:
+- `main.rs` or `lib.rs` presents in the `src` as the project root.
+- Each non-root file is a module that is reachable from the project root.
+- Each non-root file does not contain a module inside.

 #### 4.Verus code actions
 4.1.
 It may take a few seconds for the lightbulb to be generated.